basilthembi-pixel/Oathentify-z/README.md

 ## Key Features

+- **Multi-Modal Agreements**: Tailored experiences for different contexts:
+    - **Corporate Mode**: For business, freelance, and other professional or legally-focused agreements.
+    - **Casual Mode**: For everyday commitments between friends, family, and roommates.
+    - **Relationship Mode**: A sensitive, thoughtful space for couples to create commitments that strengthen their bond.
 - **User Authentication**: Secure sign-up and login with Google or Email/Password, powered by Firebase Authentication.
 - **Agreement Dashboard**: View and manage all your agreements in one place with filtering capabilities.
 - **Multi-Step Agreement Creation**: An intuitive, step-by-step process to create new agreements.